Spring Birds Photo Gallery

 Some red-tails remain in the upper Midwest throughout the year, while others migrate south.

-The mourning dove can often been seen in the spring on telephone wires.
+The mourning dove can often be seen in the spring on telephone wires.
 Mourning doves can be identified by their long tail, small head, and gray color.
 The mourning dove gets its name from its mournful “cooing” call (sounds like an owl) that can be heard in April and May.

 They lay 2 eggs in a loosely made nest of sticks and twigs.
 Mourning dove pairs mate for life.

 They are ground feeding birds with most of their diet coming from seeds, but are easily attracted to feeders by placing millet and cracked corn on the ground.

 Mourning doves migrate south in the winter to northern Florida, Louisiana and Georgia.
 They are often found in groups of 20-50 birds.